Izumi0XD/CYBER_SECURITY_NOTES/DAY_05/README.md

  • TO COPY
    : cd to the locstion where u wanna copy
     sudo -r [the name of the thing i wanna copy] </location of that thing/>

+# ♦ NGROK
+  : ngrok is a globally distributed reverse proxy that secures, protects and accelerates your applications and network services, no matter where you run them.
+You can think of ngrok as the front door to your applications.

+  ### • How to install(https://dashboard.ngrok.com/get-started/setup/windows) website > Go to the Linux option > Then go the download option > Copy th URL of the DOwnload [link](https://bin.equinox.io/c/bNyj1mQVY4c/ngrok-v3-stable-linux-amd64.tgz) of the x86-64 version